DxerkKrexd/Osu-Gamma-Toggle/README.md

 To CHANGE the color of the ASCII art (idk why you'd want to do that but wtv) right ABOVE the ascii it should say "{Fore.CYAN}{Style.DIM}" you can change the CYAN to "Fore.RED, Fore.GREEN, Fore.BLUE, Fore.CYAN, Fore.MAGENTA, Fore.YELLOW, and Fore.WHITE".

 The styles that you can put include Style.BRIGHT, and Style.DIM.
-If you dont wont either you can just delete it from the line
+If you dont want either you can just delete it from the line

 Thats about it as how to use it.